-The length of the PhD program depends upon whether students have Advanced Standing and whether they attend full- or part-time.
-Those without Advanced Standing, who enter the program with a Bachelor's degree, will typically take 4 years to complete the program, if they attend full-time.
+The length of the PhD program depends upon whether students are enrolled in Advanced Standing and whether they attend full- or part-time.
+Those in Regular Standing, who enter the program with a Bachelor's degree or a non-related Master's degree, will typically take 4 years to complete the program, if they attend full-time.
 Those with Advance Standing, who enter the program with an MPH or departmentally approved Master's degree, will generally complete the program in about 3 years, if they attend full time.
 For part-time students, the length of the program will vary based on their individual situation.
-It is important to note that the study design of the dissertation will often be the determining factor in how long it takes the student to finish.
+It is important to note that the study design of the dissertation will often be the determining factor in how long it takes the student to complete the program.
 Dissertations that involve secondary data analysis, for example, often take less time to complete than those for which primary data need to be collected.
 Irrespective of these factors, all students need to abide by the time limits described below.